immersivera/perfect-copy/PRD.md

-# Product Requirements Document (PRD): WP Content Porter Plugin
+# Product Requirements Document (PRD): Wordpress Plugin - SiteSync Cloner

 ## Overview

-WP Content Porter is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
+SiteSync Cloner is a WordPress plugin designed to simplify the process of duplicating and transferring content between WordPress sites.
 It offers a streamlined, user-friendly approach to content migration through a JSON-based export/import system that preserves all essential content components.

 ## Target Audience